Desert Ridge Phoenix Real Estate Market Report — August 2026

 - Methodology & Sources

-What separates Desert Ridge Phoenix Real Estate from any other community in North Phoenix is the depth of on-site infrastructure: two championship golf courses at Wildfire Golf Club, the 950-room JW Marriott Desert Ridge Resort (the largest resort in Arizona), Mayo Clinic Hospital on a 210-acre campus, Desert Ridge Marketplace (1.2 million square feet of retail, dining, and entertainment), and the American Express regional headquarters employing roughly 7,000.
-The result is a true live-work-play environment that drives consistent demand from healthcare professionals, hospitality executives, golf-lifestyle buyers, and families pursuing Paradise Valley Unified District schools.
+What separates Desert Ridge from any other community in North Phoenix is the depth of on-site infrastructure: two championship golf courses at Wildfire Golf Club, the 950-room JW Marriott Desert Ridge Resort (the largest resort in Arizona), Mayo Clinic Hospital on a 210-acre campus, Desert Ridge Marketplace (1.2 million square feet of retail), and the American Express regional headquarters employing 7,000.
+This live-work-play depth drives structural demand from healthcare professionals, hospitality executives, golf-lifestyle buyers, and families pursuing Paradise Valley Unified District schools.

 Price Band $385K to $2.4M+ → Condo to estate |